sranjanm/IBM-HR-Analytics-Predicting-Employee-Attrition/README.md

 - IBM for the open dataset
 - scikit-learn and SHAP contributors
+- Claude and ChatGPT for Resource Development
-- This project was created by [Your Name] as part of a data science and analytics portfolio.
+- This project was created by Soumya Ranjan Mishra as part of a data science and analytics portfolio.

 ---